1

 How do I become an enrolled provider?

-The enrollment process is online and begins on the Become a Provider page.
+The enrollment process is online.
+Visit the Why Become a Provider? web page.

 Enrollment in Managed Care networks is only required if the member being treated is in the Denver Health or Rocky Mountain Health Plan networks.